National Preterm Birth Prevention Collaborative

 In 2014, the Australian Preterm Birth Prevention Alliance (APBPA) reduced preterm birth in Western Australia through a campaign promoting seven clinical interventions.

-In this initiative, we will partner with the APBPA, Women’s Healthcare Australasia and the Institute of Healthcare Improvement to build on the APBPA’s campaign.
-We will focus on the importance of continuing a pregnancy to 39 weeks gestation when medically suitable and identify ways to ensure everyone involved in planning a birth has information and support to participate in shared decision making.
+In this initiative, we partnered with the APBPA, Women’s Healthcare Australasia and the Institute of Healthcare Improvement to build on the APBPA’s campaign.
+We focused on the importance of continuing a pregnancy to 39 weeks gestation when medically appropriate and identification of ways to ensure everyone involved in planning a birth has access to information and support for shared decision making.
+We look forward to sharing the results of this project in the near future.

 Our progress so far...